The local agency may purchase community social services by grant or purchase of service contract from agencies or individuals approved as vendors.

 (a) Once a local agency and an approved vendor execute a contract that meets the requirements of this subdivision, the contract governs all other purchases of service from the vendor by all other local agencies for the term of the contract.
-The local agency that negotiated and entered into the contract becomes the lead county for the contract.
+The local agency that negotiated and entered into the contract becomes the lead tribe or county for the contract.

-(3) if no local agency has a contract with the vendor, inform the inquiring agency whether it will negotiate a contract and become the lead county.
-If the agency where the vendor is located will not negotiate a contract with the vendor because of concerns related to clients' health and safety, the agency must share those concerns with the inquiring agency.
+(3) if no local agency has a contract with the vendor, inform the inquiring agency whether it will negotiate a contract and become the lead tribe or county.
+If the agency where the vendor is located will not negotiate a contract with the vendor because of concerns related to clients' health and safety, the agency must share those concerns with the inquiring local agency.

 (d) If the local agency in the county where the vendor is located declines to negotiate a contract with the vendor or fails to respond within 30 days of receiving the notification under paragraph (c), the inquiring agency is authorized to negotiate a contract and must notify the local agency that declined or failed to respond.